Relationships and the 6 "R's": the Foundation and Keys for Community Management

 SocialEngine - Community Software

-People are the foundation of and the reason for community, so how better to grow yours than by reaching out to new people and strengthening involvement with member you already have?
+People are the foundation of and the reason for the community, so how better to grow yours than by reaching out to new people and strengthening involvement with members you already have?
 Capitalizing on both well-established and new relationships lays a strong foundation for future growth.

 1. Reach Out